Tantrix in Your Country

 I am really thankful for all the organizers - especially Eva for letting me keep my lucky plant which helped me throughout the weekend and is still alive and fine in my room.
 I guess this was my best birthday so far :)

-© Copyright 2013, Colour of Strategy Ltd, Nelson, New Zealand.
+© Copyright 2013, Colour of Strategy Ltd, Pohara, New Zealand.
 All rights reserved.